photogabble/website/content/projects/eleventyjs-font-subsetting-plugin.md

   );
 };
 ```

+The above configuration will take two font source files, subset them and output each to `./fonts` where 11ty will then copy them to your build directory.
+This will only happen when the environment isn't the production build.

+I choose to run subsetting in development builds because it's something that infrequently needs to do work and the result can be committed to the code repository.

 ## Known Caveats
 - In order to make it most performant the method used for obtaining unique characters is very brute-force and isn't yet aware of [HTML Entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity).